SCUEC’S VISION: To build upon our existing world class equestrian facilities, promote nature-based programs, and provide equine education.

 - Support of Youth Equine Programs

-- Support and development of trails in Anderson, Pickens and Oconee Counties
+- Support the development of trails in Anderson, Pickens and Oconee Counties

 - Coordinated kiosks at trail-heads to assist all trail users

-- Support development of new road sign for T. Ed Garrison Arena
+- Support the development of a new highway kiosk for T. Ed Garrison Arena

 *** Our Future Projects ***

 - Hunter/Jumper Arena at the T. Ed Garrison Arena

 - Additional Outdoor Show Arenas at the T. Ed Garrison Arena